 Online SEO and content marketing plans for real estate may seem intimidating at first.

-But, in 2021, things have become a lot easier.
+But today, things have become a lot easier.
 Finding a realtor was pretty simple in ancient times.
 You often connect with them by your friend’s reference, or sometimes you see a sign or an ad.

 The problem here was that your radius was limited in terms of places and areas while searching.
 The web turned the whole industry upside down.